 attribute_class attribute int_value

 char_value comments

 hash clustered tables hash key factors 5 NULL

-id:10.0, id2:1.0, max h ash key=1000.0 NULL
+id:10.0, id2:1.0, max ha ash_key=1000.0 NULL

 - sp\help looks for an object in the current database only. - sp\help follows the Adaptive Server rules for finding objects: - If you do not specify an owner name, and you own an object with the specified name, sp\help reports on that object. - If you do not specify an owner name, and do not own an object of that name, but the database owner does, sp\help reports on the database owner's object. - If neither you nor the database owner owns an object with the specified name, sp\help reports an error condition, even if an object with that name exists in the database for a different owner.
-Qualify objects that are owned by database users other than yourself and the database owner with the owner's name, as shown in Example 4. - If both you and the database owner own objects with the specified name, and you want to access the database owner's object, specify the name in the format dbo.objectname. - sp\help works on temporary tables if you issue it from tempdb. - Columns with the IDENTITY property have an "Identity" value of 1; others have an "Identity" value of 0.
-In example 2, there are no IDENTITY columns. - sp\help lists any indexes on a table, including indexes created by defining unique or primary key constraints in the create table or alter table statements.
-It also lists any attributes associated with those indexes.
-However, sp\help does not describe any information about the integrity constraints defined for a table.
-Use sp\helpconstraint for information about any integrity constraints. - sp\help displays the following new settings: - The locking scheme, which can be set with create table and changed with alter table
+Qualify objects that are owned by database users other than yourself and the database owner with the owner's name, as shown in Example 4. - If both you and the database owner own objects with the specified name, and you want to access the database owner's object, specify the name in the format dbo.objectname. - sp\help displays information about precomputed result set objects in the Object\type column.
+Adaptive Server treats precomputed result set objects internally as user tables.
+When you issue sp\help with a precomputed result set as the objectname, it reports all the relevant details about columns, partitions, keys, indexes, and so on, similar to when you run sp\help against a user table.